Overview

 Methodology

-The Challenger Sale identifies five rep profiles (Hard Worker, Relationship Builder, Lone Wolf, Reactive Problem Solver, Challenger) and argues that Challengers outperform all other types in complex B2B sales.
+The Challenger Sale identifies five seller profiles (Hard Worker, Relationship Builder, Lone Wolf, Reactive Problem Solver, Challenger) and argues that Challengers outperform all other types in complex B2B sales.
 The training builds three capabilities.
 Teach, deliver Commercial Insight that reframes how the customer thinks about their business.
 Tailor, adjust the message to specific stakeholder economics.
 Take Control, drive constructive tension around price, timeline, and decision criteria.

 The Challenger Customer extension addresses the modern reality that B2B buying groups now average 6 to 10 stakeholders.
-The methodology teaches reps to identify Mobilizers inside the buying group and arm them to drive consensus internally.
+The methodology teaches sellers to identify Mobilizers inside the buying group and arm them to drive consensus internally.

 Signature Programs